victorlucachi/void_ergo/README.md

 The brass inserts can be fixed in the bottom case by heating them and applying pressure with a soldering iron set to about 200-220C.

-*V1, also known as the 'Fat' VOID Ergo*
+*VOID Ergo S with V1 of the VOID Ergo under it*

 ![VOID Ergo Fat](https://i.imgur.com/liKmJqt.jpg)